-Video: Government of Canada will soon launch design competition for city block facing Parliament Hill
+Video: Government of Canada launches design competition for city block facing Parliament Hill

-Transcript of Government of Canada will soon launch design competition for city block facing Parliament Hill
+Transcript of Government of Canada launches design competition for city block facing Parliament Hill

 Start of video

 (Text on screen: Public Services and Procurement Canada)